epuccini/flood/README.md

- The configuration library can be found in the "conf/" directory. flood looks for "../conf" when you start at "src/".
+ The configuration library can be found in the "conf/" directory. flood looks for "../conf" when you start at "src/".<br><br>

+ License is based on GNU LESSER GENERAL PUBLIC LICENSE.<br>